Dear EFT Community,

 An Important Opportunity

-You can pre-order the book by going to the Barnes & Noble or Amazon.com websites, or wait until the 22nd (or thereafter) to join the surge of eager buyers and supporters at that time.
-Actually any time you purchase it in the near future will count toward its success.
-I would urge you to consider owning this extremely well written book and simultaneously extending support to our remarkable EFT.
+You can purchase the book by going to the Barnes & Noble or Amazon.com websites, or click on the book image on this page.
+I urge you to consider owning this extremely well written book and simultaneously extending support to the work of Dawson Church and EFTUniverse.